 In 1992, the corporate name was changed to Corvallis Community Children’s Centers, Inc. (CCCC).
 CCCC has cared for thousands of children.
 All centers are licensed by the State Child Care Division and comply with all operational, program, and health and safety regulations.

 In 2012, CCCC moved the Growing Oaks center to the Riverside Community Church.
 In February of 2013, CCCC consolidated the Monroe Center into the Lancaster and Growing Oaks Centers.
 The Growing Oaks campus, unfortunately, was closed during the Covid-19 pandemic.
-CCCC is currently operating just one center in the Corvallis area.
+As of 2021, CCCC is currently operating just one center in the Corvallis area.

 CCCC is an equal opportunity childcare provider and employer dedicated to serving the needs of all children and families, regardless of race, ethnicity, nationality, religion, gender, sexual orientation, socio-economic status, physical or mental ability, or family composition.